nonoesp/GettingArchitectureDoneKit/README.md

 Just download *NOGrasshopperUtil.gh* and drag it onto Grasshopper.
 There are various clusters to simplify frequent tasks.

+Currently, this documentation file is incomplete, and the Grasshopper library contains more functions that written below.
+An update with a cleanup of documentation and library will arrive soon.

+Also, I have created an Inbox folder with sepparated nodes and functions that I intend to incorporate to the main library.

 ## Nodes

 ### LIST: Remove List Extremes